Package 'mwana'

 x

 A vector of raw MUAC values.
 The class can either be double or numeric or integer.
-If different than expected, the function will stop execution and return an error message indicating the type of mismatch.

 .to